pro4tlzz/ITSupportTools/google-workspace/offboarding-email-archive/python/README.md

 Supply the variables (sys.arg[X])

-Use a Google Cloud Project with :
+Use a Google Cloud Project with the following APIs enabled :
 - Drive
 - Vault
-- Cloud Storage APIs enabled
+- Cloud Storage APIs

 Create an Oauth2 Client Credential Set in your project